Americas Musicworks

 Picture

 Mark Leighton is acclaimed as a jazz and classical guitarist.
-He performs across the Northeast, at venues including Islesboro Maine Summer Concerts, The Isabella Stewart Gardner Museum, King's Chapel, Corning Community College, Boston Public Library, and the Hudson River Museum of Art.
+He performs across the Northeast, at venues including Islesboro Maine Summer Concerts, The Isabella Stewart Gardner Museum, King's Chapel Boston, Corning Community College, Boston Public Library, and the Hudson River Museum of Art.
 He was Director of First Night Quincy for 20 years and serves on the faculties of Colby College and St. George’s School.
-He has appeared with jazz notables Billy Novick, Larry Carsman and others.
-His teachers include Robert Sullivan, David Leisner and Sharon Isbin.
+He has appeared with the great jazz woodwind artist Billy Novick and with blues notable Larry Carsman, among others.
+A graduate of New England Conservatory, he studied with famed guitarists Sharon Isbin, David Leisner and Robert Sullivan.

-Bassist Dave Zox has performed with the Glenn Miller Orchestra, the Artie Shaw Band, Herb Reed and the Platters, John Abercrombie, Kenny Werner, Phil Woods and other internationally renowned artists.
-He shared the stage for many years with the Al Vega Trio and pianists Ray Santisi and Harvey Diamond.
-He serves on the faculties of Northeastern University, Phillips Academy in Andover, MA and Ipswich Public Schools.
-He earned a master’s degree in Jazz Studies from New England Conservatory.
+Bassist Dave Zox has performed with the Glenn Miller Orchestra, the Artie Shaw Band, Herb Reed and the Platters, John Abercrombie, Kenny Werner, Phil Woods, Garrison Fewell, Jim McNeely, and other illustrious artists.
+Dave played for years with keyboard legends Ray Santisi and Harvey Diamond, and with the venerable Al Vega Trio.
+He teaches at Northeastern University, Phillips Academy Andover, and the Ipswich Public Schools.

-The Modernistics have performed for the Ocean Park Music Festival, Middletown Concert Association, Medallion Opera House, Tillotson Center, Concord City Auditorium, the Robert H. Wood Great Artists Series (NY), the Misericordia University Performing Arts Series (PA), West Claremont Center for the Arts, Colby College, Nichols College, Chelmsford Center for the Arts, and other venues.
+The Modernistics have performed extensively as a trio and as a quintet, with shows for The Stissing Center (NY), Ocean Park Music Festival, Middletown Concert Association, Medallion Opera House, The Robert H. Wood Great Artists Series (NY), Misericordia Performing Arts Series (PA), Coffeehouse Concerts in Montrose NY, Colby College Concert Series, Guilford Library Summer Concerts (CT), Bloomfield Library Music Series (NJ), Garmany Music Series, The Firehouse Center for the Arts, Kimberton Arts Alliance (PA), and other venues.

 Picture